HoLaw77/CI-project-4.2/README.md

 <h2>Testing</h2>
-<p>I tested that this page works in different browser such as: Chrome, Microsoft-edge, Firefox.</p>
+<li>I tested that this page works in different browser such as: Chrome, Microsoft-edge, Firefox.</li>
-<p>I confirmed the project is responsive, look goods and function on all standard size screen using devtool device tool bar.</p>
+<li>I confirmed the project is responsive, look goods and function on all standard size screen using devtool device tool bar.</li>

 <h2>Bugs</h2>
 <li></li>